 |2015 Volkl RTM 73 Skis|

-The world we love is changing.
-This is why skis, such as the Volkl RTM 73, now exist.
 The ski world has metamorphosed from an intrinsic world ruled by the apexes and fall-lines of the race course, Klammer over Kingsbury, ice that could deflect bullets over knee deep powder; to the half-pipe, powder and sheer thrill of air of those once side-lined park-junkies.

 Never more so than now, skiing has become a dynamic sport.
-Those who play in powder also want the rigidity to push-it-out on ice; the same being true in reverse; and Volkl have seen the demand and went after it with the determination of a rabid animal and the skill and experience of a ski-producer, dating to the 18th Century with an eye for modernity.
+Those who play in powder also want the rigidity to push-it-out on ice; the same being true in reverse; and Volkl has seen the demand and went after it with the determination of a rabid animal and the skill and experience of a ski-producer, dating to the 18th Century with an eye for modernity.

 The launch of the ‘Ride The Mountain’ (RTM) range is the company’s replacement for their AC line, altering the very fundamentals at the crux of their all-mountain offerings.

 Like this brave new world we are skiing through, Volkl has adapted their new range to fulfill the needs of skiers on and off of the piste, in the half-pipe or hurtling down a GS run.
 The RTM range is filled with skis from 73 to 88 millimeters underfoot, which will meet the needs of all.